anatolyk82/ShaderTransitionView/README.md

 ------------

+### An experiment

-Experimentally I made similar effects with video.
-On the video below it's possible to see.
+Experimentally I made similar effects with video as a source.
+On the video below it's possible to see how it works.
 [![ScreenShot](https://img-fotki.yandex.ru/get/68556/603575.21/0_d2fd4_2407de61_orig)](https://youtu.be/Sk99oeZu62g)